faw

 goToZone1481.8 repositioning moves per ride completed

 The agent was anxious.
-It rechecked information that hadn't changed, tried to go online when already online, and repositioned to "better" zones before every ride.
-148 zone changes for 81 rides is a 1.8:1 ratio.
-Most of those moves burned fuel and time without producing a ride.
+It rechecked information that hadn't changed, tried to go online when it was already online, and repositioned to "better" zones before every ride.
+It made 148 zone changes for 81 rides, a 1.8:1 ratio, and most of those moves burned fuel and time without producing a ride.

 Zone misallocation was the biggest single finding: